bevyengine/rfcs/rfcs/72-editor.md

 even publish games.
 Note that `bevy` is not meant to replace `cargo`, but to work alongside it.

-Also, just like Cargo, the Bevy version used in a project does not need to match the version of `bevy` you have installed.
+Also, just like Cargo, the Bevy library version used in a project does not need to match the version of `bevy` you have installed.
 You can upgrade and downgrade them independently.
 Therefore, we recommend you always use the latest version of the `bevy` tool.